Many business owners and marketers focus exclusively on creating new content instead of optimizing content they already have.

-If you’ve followed this strategy step by step to this point, your content shouldn’t need a lot of work to optimize for search engines.
+If you’ve followed this content optimization strategy step by step to this point, your content shouldn’t need a lot of work to optimize for search engines.

 To ensure you’ve done what you can to improve rankings and increase organic traffic, do a little keyword research to see what keywords might be missing from your piece.
 You can also use SEO tools to analyze your content for potential added keywords.